zzz0906/LeetCode/README.md

 F[i-1][j-1] + F[i-1][j] => we can match or not.

 We shall consider this problem based on i-1 of S and J not **i,j-1** because we must match T.

+### 116. Populating Next Right Pointers in Each Node

+You may only use constant extra space.

+Recursive approach is fine, you may assume implicit stack space does not count as extra space for this problem.

+It's hard to think of not using other constant space.

+I find a genius solution in std. if we have done the last level next.
+Then we can know the **right->next = father->next->left**.